janverschelde/PHCpack/src/doc/source/refman.rst

 For a start system to be good, it needs to resemble as much as possible the structure of the target system.

+For generic polynomial systems, where the coefficients are sufficiently generic, the mixed volume of the Newton polytopes offers an exact count on the number of isolated solutions, where all coordinates are nonzero.

 Linear-Product Start Systems
 ----------------------------